spearwolf/twopoint5d/three-vertex-objects/README.md

 ![creative-coding](https://img.shields.io/badge/creative-coding-blue) ![game-dev](https://img.shields.io/badge/game-dev-red)

-is a typescript library that allows you to create and render multiple and instanced geometries with just a single draw call. such _vertex objects_ are defined by a descriptor &mdash; for creation and usage there is a super easy and satisfying to use object-based api.
+is a typescript library that allows you to create and render multiple and (optionally) instanced geometries with just a single draw call. such _vertex objects_ are defined by a descriptor &mdash; for creation and usage there is a super easy and satisfying to use object-based api.

 it's based on the fantastic [three.js](https://threejs.org/) library which itself is build upon _WebGL_.